 Here is one of her recordings, “Beyond A Shadow of a Doubt.”

 July 8, 1947: Here’s a little known fact.
-A fire had broken out in Judy’s Mom’s home on 730 S. Ogden Drive in Los Angeles.
+A fire had broken out in the home of Judy’s Mom’s (Ethel Gumm) at 730 S. Ogden Drive in Los Angeles.
 No other details are known aside from what’s written in this notice.
 Luckily no one was hurt.

 July 8, 1954: After a one day break, Judy was back at Warner Bros. filming scenes for the “Born In A Trunk” number for A Star Is Born.
 Time started: 11 a.m.; finished: 5:45 p.m.